selimcagri/locaNMF-Metal/README.md

 or SVD-based techniques.
 Read more about this method and the results it provides in our bioRxiv :
 [Saxena et al., 2019](https://www.biorxiv.org/content/10.1101/650093v2)!

-It is built on top of PyTorch, written in Python and C++, and is capable to run on either CPU or Nvidia CUDA-enabled GPU.
+It is built on top of PyTorch, written in Python and C++, and is capable to run on CPU, Apple Silicon using PyTorch's Metal (MPS) backend, or Nvidia CUDA-enabled GPUs.
 To run LocaNMF on Nvidia GPU, a Nvidia [CUDA-enabled GPU](https://developer.nvidia.com/cuda-gpus) is required and the latest version
 [Nvidia Driver](https://www.nvidia.com/Download/index.aspx?lang=en-us) (version > 418.x)